How to Bleed Honda Rancher 350 Brakes

 Step 5.
 Repeat Step 4 a few times, then pause and top off the brake fluid in the master cylinder reservoir.
 As you bleed out the old brake fluid, you must refill the system with fresh brake fluid.

-PRO TIP: Do NOT let the reservoir run dry, because that will introduce air into the system and you'll have to start the bleed process again from scratch.
+PRO TIP: Don't let the reservoir run dry, because that'll introduce air into the system and you'll have to start the bleed process again from scratch.

 Step 6.
 Continue to bleed and refill the brake system until fresh, clear brake fluid with no air bubbles begins to flow from the bleed valve.
 Tighten the bleed valve and put the dust cap back over the valve to protect it.

 Step 7.
-Bleed the brake on the other side of the Rancher by repeating Step 2 through Step 6.
+Bleed the brake on the other side of the Rancher by repeating steps 2 through 6.

 Step 8.
 Top off the reservoir, and clean and replace the rubber diaphragm, the diaphragm plate and the reservoir cap.
 Give the brake lever a few hard pulls and examine the bleed valves for any leaks.
-Retighten the valves if necessary.
+Retighten the valves if necessary and you're done.

 Are you ready to replace the front brake shoes on your Honda Rancher TRX350?
-Watch the video below to see how it's done!
+Watch the video below to see how to change the front brake shoes on a Honda Rancher 350.